 If you are building a swimming pool or spa valued over $5,000, the first question you should always ask your builder is: “Are you a Registered Building Practitioner, and can I have your licence number?”.

-provide domestic building insurance - do not proceed if you have not been provided with a copy of the insurance certificate.
+If you engage a Registered Building Practitioner or use subcontractors to undertake the work, by law they must provide you with a major domestic building contract for work over $5,000.
+For work over $16,000 they must also provide domestic building insurance - do not proceed if you have not been provided with a copy of the insurance certificate.

 It is an offence for an unregistered builder to carry out building work on a swimming pool or spa where the contract is over $5,000.